My Approach to Therapy

 Kaiser Permanente Department of Mental Health Child/Family Services, Redwood City, CA

-Staff Psychologist, September 2016 to present
+Staff Psychologist and Pediatric Liaison, September 2016 to present

 Seeds of Awareness, Oakland and Petaluma, CA

-Supervisor of psychology trainees, 2016 to present
+Supervisor of psychology trainees, September 2016 to June 2017

 Board of Psychology License